Dreamzilla/dreamzilla.github.io/subscriptions.md

 # Serverauditor Premium

-Serverauditor is available under two different licsencing models.
+Serverauditor is available under two different licencing models.
 Our free version is available for private use, it is add-free and free to download from different app stores.
-A subscricription based version, Serveraudior Premium, is available for commercial use and costs $6,- (US) annually.
+A subscription-based version, Serveraudior Premium, is available for commercial use and costs $6,- (US) annually.

 Serverauditor Premium ships with extended functionality such as SFTP and Cross-Platform synchronization.
 [Click here](#features) for the full list of features.

 > #####*!* SMB and Enterprise clients
 > Curious after a tailored licensing model to meet the specific needs of your business?
 Please [contact](mailto:sales@serverauditor.com) our sales team.

-## How to get a Premium subscripton?
+## How to get a Premium subscription?
 Serverauditor Premium is available on all supported platforms and can be purchased in-app.

 ## Payment, Subscription and Cancellation